Loneliness, while something we associate with older people, can affect anyone of any age.

 Hollybush in Kirkstall is a great place to get outdoors and get some exercise.
 They have wildlife walks, gardening groups and also peer support workshops and courses (run by Leeds Mind).

 The Urban Task Force project from New Wortley Community Centre is an outdoor community and environmental project.
 It aims to help people feel less isolated, as well as boosting physical and mental wellbeing.
-The group meets twice weekly and is for anyone aged 18+ living in the Wortley or Armley area.
+The group meets twice weekly and is for anyone aged 18 and over living in the Wortley or Armley area.
 You can download a flyer here.
 If you are interested in the outdoors, gardening and lots more, contact Mike Sims by calling 0747 241 5387 or emailing email@example.com.

 Guiseley Community Foundation run free men’s football and chat sessions in Nethermoor Park.